michiari/POMC/README.md

+# POMC

-# Model checking tool for POTL
+A model-checking tool for POTL.